 The M5 is one of the busiest routes in the country, carrying a mix of traffic through the Midlands and onwards to routes in the north and south.
 This section of the M5 motorway is particularly busy, and is a commuter hub with traffic joining with the M6 and then other roads into and out of the Birmingham hub, and other cities in the region.

-The structure itself is safe, but we need to carry out essential repair work to the waterproofing on this section to ensure that drivers continue to have safe and reliable journeys.
+Oldbury viaduct carries approximately 1.8 miles (3km) of the elevated sections of the M5 to the west of Birmingham between junctions 1 and 2.
+The structure is safe, but we need to carry out essential repair work to the waterproofing on this section to ensure that drivers continue to have safe and reliable journeys.
+This is the largest concrete repair project ever undertaken in the UK.

-By maintaining this section we are delivering a huge investment in Oldbury that will support economic growth locally and in the wider West Midlands.
-This supports our commitment to ensuring that the region’s roads are fit for now and for the future.
+This work is part of a major government investment to build a modern and resilient road network.
+By maintaining this key corridor we are delivering a huge investment that will support economic growth locally and in the wider West Midlands.

-We are aware that this work will cause some disruption to the M5 and the local area.
-We will do everything possible to plan and manage our road works to keep traffic moving.
-We recommend where possible that you:
+Please be aware that the roadworks will cause disruption to the M5 and the local area.
+We will do everything possible to plan and manage our roadworks to keep traffic moving.
+We recommend that where possible you:

 - plan ahead